-Following on from my May #fivethings (a fab new link up that Rachael and Georgia have set up) I’ve been looking forward to writing my June memories.
-There are so many things that pass us by as we rush manically from task-to-task and it’s nice to sit back and think of the ‘non-child’ related things that I’ve enjoyed doing.
+Following on from my five marvellous May things I’ve been looking forward to writing my June memories.
+There are so many things that pass us by as we rush manically from task-to-task and it’s nice to sit back and think of the things that I’ve enjoyed doing.

 1. I finally finished reading ‘Eleanor Oliphant is completely fine’ which I was meant to finish in May, but hey – small fail.
 It was a bit of a slow start and I wasn’t sure if I was going to get into it but a few more pages in and I was completely hooked.
 I rellly enjoy reading and this one really transported me to Eleanor’s mind and I was really rooting for her happiness!
 You can buy it here.

 2. Successful solo parenting – LagerDad ventured on his annual golfing holiday and abandoned us for five nights as he went to hit balls about in the Spanish sun.
 I won’t lie, I was dreading it.
 Particularly as my parents and in-laws were both away too.
 I got myself so worked up and anxious, worried if me or the kids got ill whilst they were all away, what would I do?!
 But, they didn’t and I enjoyed it.
 Jess – 1.
 Anxiety – 0.

 3. The start of Love Island – goodbye social life!